Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

    - > \$ git clone https://sipostudent.github.io/Milestone-Project-2/

-4. To create your local clone, press Enter
+4. To create your local clone, press the 'Enter' key.

 5. Open an internet browser.

-6. Run the index.html file to initiate the application
+6. Run the index.html file to initiate the application.

 #### Post Deployment Tests